mcejp/mcejp.github.io/_posts/2020-11-06-bresenham.md

     - for each pixel row $Y$, determine $X_{start}, X_{end}$, to fill pixels satisfying $X_{start} \le X \lt X_{end}$ (note the assymmetry here) compliant with _Triangle Rasterization Rules (Without Multisampling)_ of Direct3D 10/11
 - no floating-point operations and no integer division

 Note: I use capital letters to denote integer coordinates, e.g. those lying in the top-left corner of a pixel.
-Lowercase letters stand general coordinates which might lie in the pixel's top-left corner, in its center, or anywhere else.
+Lowercase letters represent general coordinates which might lie in the pixel's top-left corner, in its center, or anywhere else.

 # Line discretization

-Based on the coverage rules, we can now form a mathematic description of the problem, and re-derive our own little Bresenham-like algorithm.
+Based on the coverage rules, we can now form a mathematic description of the problem, and re-derive our own Bresenham-like algorithm.

-An important realization here is that, although we specify vertex coordinates at pixel corners, the sampling points are in pixel centers.
-If we describe the triangle edges with their _explicit equations_ (expressing $x$ as a function of $y$), the coverage rule can then be reformulated as follows:
+An important realization here is that, although we specify vertex coordinates at pixel _corners_, the sampling points are in pixel _centers_.
+If we describe the triangle edges with their _explicit equations_ (expressing $x$ as a function of $y$), the coverage rule can be re-formulated as follows:

 - with respect to the left edge of the triangle, the center of pixel $(X, Y)$ is inside the triangle if it lies on, or to the right of the edge at $$Y + 0.5$$, e.g. if $$X + 0.5 >= x_{left}(Y + 0.5)$$.
 - with respect to the right edge of the triangle, the center of pixel $(X, Y)$ is inside the triangle if it lies to the left of the edge at $$Y + 0.5$$, e.g. $$X + 0.5 < x_{right}(Y + 0.5)$$.